 The steelworks was privatized 10 years ago by a global leader in steel production, ArcelorMittal.
-The privatization should have been followed by 150M € investments, but only a third of that sum was really invested.
-The most expensive environmental projects were repeatedly delayed, which led to almost catastrophic air, soil and water pollution.
-The environmental permits expired in December 2014, and the new permits are being prepared far from the reach of public.
-Recent increase in the USD/EUR exchange rate leads to rapid increase of steel production and consequent dramatic increase of air pollution.
-Common levels of the fine particles of dust, PM10, are now at the incredible hourly average of 985 µg/m3; the steelworks being now the major source of pollution.
-Compared with central roadside London area, the levels of Zenica are 30 fold higher which could threaten the health of the exposed citizen (1).
+The privatization should have been followed by 150M € investments, but only one third of that sum was really invested.
+The most expensive environmental projects were repeatedly delayed which led to almost catastrophic air, soil, and water pollution.
+The environmental permits expired in December 2014.
+The new permits are being prepared far from the reach of public.
+The recent increase in the USD/EUR exchange rate leads to rapid increase of steel production and the consequent dramatic increase of air pollution.
+Common levels of the fine particles of dust, PM10, are now at the incredible hourly average of 985 µg/m3; the steelworks being now the largest source of pollution.
+Compared with central roadside London area, the levels of Zenica are 30 fold higher which threatens the health of exposed citizens (1).
 Both EU air quality standards and Air Quality Index have health safety thresholds that are currently being several times exceeded in Zenica.

 “We understand that steelworks has negative impacts on the environment - we all were born in industrial town.
-What we cannot tolerate is trampling laws and unscrupulous poisoning of thousands of people.
-Why the state authorities keep silent when ArcelorMittal is producing having permission?” asks the president of Eko-Forum Zenica and university professor Samir Lemes.
+What we cannot tolerate is the trampling of laws and the unscrupulous poisoning of thousands of people.
+Why are the state authorities keep silent when ArcelorMittal is producing without having permission?” asks the president of Eko-Forum Zenica and professor Samir Lemes.

 “ArcelorMittal treats Bosnia as third-word country.
-However, its behavior demonstrates wider problem.
-Since Bosnia is not a member of the EU, corporation can abuse leaky legislation, weak state and lack of control.
-Avoiding investments in protection of the environment, shameless steel tycoon reaches enormous profits.
-Local communities deserve legal help and assistance in this unequal struggle,” says head of Arnika's Center for Citizens´ support Martin Skalský.
+However, its behavior demonstrates a wider problem.
+Since Bosnia is not a member of the EU, the corporation can abuse leaky legislation, a weak state, and the lack of control.
+Avoiding investments in the protection of the environment, the shameless steel tycoon reaches enormous profits.
+Local communities deserve legal help and assistance in this unequal struggle,” says head of Arnika's Center for Citizens' support Martin Skalský.

 Notes for editors: